 Michael J. Ryan

-Michael J. Ryan almost 5 years ago
+Michael J. Ryan over 5 years ago

 Considering React was often paired with Backbone earlier on, I definitely wouldn't put the learning difficulty up with Angular.
 Now, Flux/Redux or GraphQL are often used for state management and they can be difficult to learn, but imho still not nearly as difficult as Angular.